 A British lawyer has been arrested by US police and charged with violently assaulting his wife.
 He has issued a statement signed by her in which she says the allegations against him are false.

-David Marshall, a partner at offshore firm Maples & Calder, was celebrating his 49th birthday with his wife in Miami when police were called to his hotel room.
+'DM', a partner at offshore firm Maples & Calder, was celebrating his 49th birthday with his wife in Miami when police were called to his hotel room.

 Miami Beach officers arrested the private equity lawyer, who has been a partner at Maples and Calder for seven years, and charged him with aggravated battery causing great bodily harm.
 They also initially imposed a 'stay away' order forbidding him from approaching his wife.